solid/solidproject.org/_posts/this-week-in-solid/next.md

 ### Job Openings
 * [Digita is hiring](https://www.digita.ai/careers) a Full Stack Developer and a Linked Data Principal.
 Email tom@digita.ai for more information
-* [Inrupt is hiring](https://inrupt.com/careers) a Head of Business Development, Project Manager, DevOps Engineer, and Senior Front-End Engineer/Architect.
+* [Inrupt is hiring](https://inrupt.com/careers) a Head of Business Development, DevOps Engineer, and Senior Front-End Engineer/Architect.

 Until next week!